ExtremeFLOW/neko/doc/pages/developer-guide/dev_patterns.md

 ## B. Scope

 1. Always use `only` when `using` something from another module.
-The `neko` module is an exception and imports everything.
+The exception are tiny modules, from which one would always `use` all the publicly declared things, the module `comm` and the `neko` module, which imports everything.
    This latter is done so that the user `.f90` files need only `use` the `neko` module to get access to everything.